Do Language Models Exhibit the Same Cognitive Biases in Problem Solving as Human Learners?: Experiments

 Having selected $X$, we adapt the pipeline (\cref{sec:generation-pipeline}) to generate example pairs, one with $X=x$ and one with $X=x'$.
 Next, we evaluate the data quality using the procedure described in \cref{sec:data-quality}.
 After quality assurance, we generate a larger sample of 400 additional problem pairs, which (including the quality evaluation set) gives a total of 500 pairs for the tests.
-We then generate outcomes $Y(x)$ and $Y(x')$ for each of the pairs for a set of selected open-source LLMs.
-We use \llama \citep{touvron2023llama} with 7B and 13B parameters, as well as \mistral 7B \citep{jiang2023mistral} and \mixtral 8x7B \citep{jiang2024mixtral}.
-For all models, we consider both the pretrained-only and instruction-tuned versions.
-This gives a total of eight models.
-We carry out zero-shot inference with both a standard prompt and a chain-of-thought prompt \citep[CoT;][]{wei_chain_of_thought}.\abu{another question that some reviewers may ask is whether there is qualitatively different behavior at larger scales, e.g. 70B or GPT3/4-scale} With the former, the models are prompted to \textit{directly} provide an answer after the input, and the model prediction is retrieved from the response by extracting the first number in the model's output.
+We then generate outcomes $Y(x)$ and $Y(x')$ for each of the pairs for a set of selected LLMs.
+We use \llama \citep{touvron2023llama} with 7B, 13B and 70B parameters, \mistral 7B \citep{jiang2023mistral} and \mixtral 8x7B \citep{jiang2024mixtral}, \gpt-3.5 Turbo, and \gpt-4 Turbo \citep{openai2024gpt4}.
+We consider both the pretrained-only and instruction-tuned versions for the \llama, \mistral and \mixtral models.
+We carry out zero-shot inference with a standard prompt, a chain-of-thought prompt \citep[CoT;][]{wei_chain_of_thought}, as well as a modified ``child-persona'' CoT prompt, whose results were similar to those of the CoT setup and are presented in \cref{sec:child_persona_results}.
+With the former, the models are prompted to \textit{directly} provide an answer after the input.
+Following previous work \cite{kojima2022large, yang2024large}, we use the format ``\textit{Q:} \texttt{\{problem\}\textbackslash n}\textit{A: The answer (Arabic numerals) is }'' for base models and ``\texttt{\{problem\}\textbackslash n}\textit{The answer (Arabic numerals) is}'' for instruction-tuned models.
+Then, the model prediction is retrieved from the response by extracting the first number in the model's output.
 For the CoT experimental procedure, we follow the exact method from \citet{kojima2022large}.
-First, the model is prompted to generate a reasoning chain by appending \textit{``Let's think step by step''} to the input.\footnote{Taking inspiration from claims that LLMs can act as agent models \citep{andreas-2022-language}, we also experimented with an additional, similar, prompt in which the LLM is instructed to impersonate a grade-school child: ``Let's think step by step as a grade-school child would.''
-The results from this setup were similar to those of the CoT setup, and are presented in \cref{sec:child_persona_results}. } Then, the model is re-prompted to generate the final answer, which is extracted from the output as in the direct case.
+First, the model is prompted to generate a reasoning chain by appending \textit{``Let's think step by step''} to the input.
+Then, the model is re-prompted to generate the final answer, which is extracted from the output as in the direct case.
 Responses are generated with greedy decoding and a maximum length of $256$ tokens.
-After obtaining the model's predictions, we estimate the CATE and perform a paired sample t-test to determine whether the CATE estimate is significantly different from $0$.
+After obtaining the model's predictions, we estimate the CATE and perform a two-tailed paired sample $t$-test to determine whether the CATE estimate is significantly different from $0$.
+More specifically, the null hypothesis is that the two groups of model accuracy have the same mean.
+We control the false discovery rate at level $\alpha{=}0.05$ using \citeposs{benjamini-hochberg-1995} procedure, considering all null hypotheses under the same bias as one distinct family. \looseness=-1